actyx-contrib/actyx-http-connector/README.md

 - Publish event directly to Actyx (dangerous)
 - Register your fish and get the state
 - WebSocket connection to observe the fish in your registry
-- Emitter function with more control for easy to use emit routes
+- Emitter function with more control for easy-to-use emit routes
 - preSetup express hook to add middleware as body-parser, static files or authentication layers
-- postSetup express hook to add fall through handler or add custom routs
+- postSetup express hook to add fall through a handler or add custom routes

 ## 📦 Installation

-Actyx-http-connector is available as a [npm package](https://www.npmjs.com/package/@actyx-contrib/actyx-http-connector).
+Actyx-HTTP-Connector is available as a [npm package](https://www.npmjs.com/package/@actyx-contrib/actyx-http-connector).

 ```shell
 npm install @actyx-contrib/actyx-http-connector